Zwerk and Sons Farm to host the first 2016 Breakfast on the Farm event on Aug. 13

 Zwerk and Sons Farm is a family run farm co-owned by cousins Dave Rupprecht, Jeff Schluckbier and Marty Zwerk.
 The staff is comprised of 12 full-time employees who are mostly family members or close family friends.
 They farm 7,500 acres of corn, sugar beets, dry beans and wheat.
 A few years ago, they became a Michigan Agriculture Environmental Assurance Program (MAEAP) verified farm as well.
 Visit the Meet the Family page at our BOTF website to learn more about the Zwerk family.

 At this BOTF event, harvesting and planting equipment will be on display for the public, as well as technology that Zwerk and Sons use for custom planting and spraying.
-Strips of the crops grown on the farm will be featured in the educational tent.
+Strips of the crops grown on the farm will be featured in the educational tents.
 Visitors will get the chance to see farm animals as well.

 “We hope people leave here with a better understanding of how their food is grown and how it’s harvested, but mainly how safe and nutritious the food is, no matter whether it’s grown on a 7,000 acre farm or a very, very small farm,” Dave Rupprecht, co-owner of Zwerk and Sons Farm, said.